What is Podiatry?

 - Are podiatrists restricted to treating the foot and ankle only?

-Although a podiatrist’s scope of practice can vary from state to state, all states permit treatment of the foot, while 44 states also permit treatment at or above the ankle.
+Although a podiatrist’s scope of practice can vary from state to state, all states permit treatment of the foot, while 48 states, including Virginia, also permit treatment of the ankle.

 - Do podiatrists encounter patients with serious illnesses?